← All calculators

 How this is calculated

-• Cubic feet are length x width x thickness in feet.
+• Slab cubic feet are length x width x thickness in feet.

 • Cubic yards divide cubic feet by 27 and round up to the nearest tenth.